Dandenong - North

 Employment conditions in Dandenong - North face significant challenges, ranking among the bottom 10% of areas assessed nationally

-In September 2025, 9,312 residents are employed while the unemployment rate stands at 11.6%, higher than Greater Melbourne's rate of 4.7%.
-Workforce participation is lower at 50.7% compared to Greater Melbourne's 64.1%.
-Employment is concentrated in health care & social assistance, manufacturing, and construction, with notable concentration in manufacturing at 2.1 times the regional average.
+As of Census data, 9,312 residents are employed with a workforce participation rate of 58.8%, significantly lower than Greater Melbourne's 71.0%.
+Only 12.3% of residents work from home.
+Employment is concentrated in health care & social assistance, manufacturing, and construction, with manufacturing at 2.1 times the regional average.
 Professional & technical employment is limited at 4.8%, compared to the regional average of 10.1%.

-The worker-to-resident ratio is 0.9, indicating substantial local employment opportunities.
-Between September 2024 and September 2025, employment increased by 2.5% while labour force grew by 4.7%, leading to a rise in unemployment rate of 1.8 percentage points.
-In contrast, Greater Melbourne saw employment grow by 3.0%, labour force by 3.3%, with an unemployment increase of 0.3 percentage points.
-As of 25-Nov-25, Victoria's employment grew year-on-year by 1.13% (adding 41,950 jobs), with the state unemployment rate at 4.7%.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Dandenong - North's employment mix suggests local employment should increase by 6.0% over five years and 12.9% over ten years, though these are simple extrapolations for illustrative purposes only and do not consider localized population projections.
+The worker-to-resident ratio is 0.9.
+Over a 12-month period, employment increased by 2.5% while the labour force grew by 4.7%, leading to an unemployment rate rise of 1.8 percentage points.
+In contrast, Greater Melbourne saw employment grow by 3.0%, labour force by 3.3%, and unemployment rose by 0.3 percentage points.
+National employment forecasts from May-25 suggest national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Dandenong - North's employment mix indicates local employment should increase by 6.0% over five years and 12.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment